 The Danish Architecture Center (DAC) is a fund established in 1986 by what was then the National Association of Danish Architects, the Danish Association of Architectural Firms, the Danish Association of Consulting Engineers, the Danish Contractors’ Association, the Chamber of Danish Trades and Crafts and the Federation of Danish Industries.

 The DAC’s core funding is provided by a public-private partnership between Realdania and the Danish government.
 The government is represented by: the Ministry of Business Denmark and the Ministry of Culture Denmark.

-The overall objective is to ensure and strengthen the centre’s position in the development and dissemination of knowledge about architecture, building and urban development
+The overall objective is to ensure and strengthen the center’s position in the development and dissemination of knowledge about architecture, building and urban development